In this era of economic uncertainty, buyer apathy and product

 team.
 They in turn delivered a bowl of soup, warm tea and a get-well

-card to her r
+card to her room.

 Yet when it comes to brand anthropomorphism, some inadvertent and